DC Retirement Plan Overview

-Below are some of the important features about your Plan.
+Below are some of the important features of the Cedars-Sinai Defined Contribution (DC) Retirement Plan.
 This website is intended to be a summary of the plan provisions.
-In the event that a conflict exists between the information contained within this website and the plan document, the plan document provisions prevail.
-For more information, view the Frequently Asked Questions or contact us.
+In the event that a conflict exists between the information contained within and the plan document, the plan document provisions prevail.
+For more information, please contact us.

-The Cedars-Sinai DC Plan is a type of defined contribution retirement plan available to employees of hospitals and certain other tax-exempt organizations under the Internal Revenue Code.
-Under the DC Plan, Cedars-Sinai deposits a contribution to your DC Plan account for each quarter you participate in the Plan.
+The Cedars-Sinai DC Retirement Plan is a type of defined contribution retirement plan available to Cedars-Sinai employees under the Internal Revenue Code.
+Through the DC Retirement Plan, Cedars-Sinai deposits a contribution to your account for each quarter you participate in the Plan.
 The amount of the quarterly contribution is defined based on your pay and years of eligible service.
-The chart below provides the DC Plan contribution schedule:
+The chart below details the Plan’s contribution schedule: